No Language is an Island: Unifying Chinese and English in Financial Large Language Models, Instruction Data, and Benchmarks: Method

-Upon evaluating performance of various backbone LLMs on ICE-FLAR, we explore InternLM-7B to bulid ICE-INTERN-7B with the BiFinID instruction dataset.
-To assess the impact of different data types on fine-tuning ICE-INTERN, we gradually incorporate the DLC, DLE, DTT, DTE datasets during the fine-tuning process to create variants of ICE-INTERN named ICE-INTERN-dlc-7B, ICE-INTERN-dle-7B, ICE-INTERN-dtt-7B, and ICE-INTERN-full-7B, respectively.
-We use the same set of fine-tuning hyper-parameters for all models, which are described below.
-To improve the model's capability in handling long text, we employ an advanced fine-tuning technique called QLoRA~\citep{hu2021lora} to enhance the training process, leading to optimized memory usage and faster training times.
+Upon evaluating bilingual performance of various backbone LLMs on ICE-FLARE, we explore using InternLM-7B as backbone model with ICE-FIND fine-tuning to develop a bilingual FinLLM named ICE-INTERN-7B.
+To assess the impact of various data types on fine-tuning ICE-INTERN, we gradually incorporate the DLC, DLE, DTT and DTE datasets during the fine-tuning process, creating ICE-INTERN variants named ICEdlc-7B (ZH), ICEdle-7B (ZH), ICEdtt-7B (ZH), and ICEfull-7B (ZH \& EN), respectively.
+To optimize memory usage and reduce training times, we introduce an advanced fine-tuning technique called QLoRA ~\cite{hu2021lora}.
+The same fine-tuning hyper-parameters set for all models are described follows.
 Specifically, the training sequences are uniformly cut to a length of 2048 tokens.
-Then, we use AdamW optimizer with an initial learning rate 5e-5 on weight decay 1e-5 for all parameters.
-Additionally, the warmup steps are set to 1\% of the total training steps.
-Finally, we fine-tune model total 1 epoch in batch size of 24 on 8 A100 40GB GPUs.
-Due to the growing volume of fine-tuning data and constraints on our computational resources, we have opted not to proceed with additional fine-tuning of ICE-INTERN using larger parameters.
+Then, we use the AdamW~\cite{kingma2014adam} optimizer with an initial learning rate of 5e-5 on a weight decay 1e-5 for all parameters.
+Additionally, the warm-up steps are set to 1\% of the total training steps.
+Finally, we fine-tune the model with 1 epoch in batch size of 24 on 8 NVIDIA HGX A100 SXM4 GPUs.
+It is worth noting that our ICEdtt-7B and ICEfull-7B models can be used for language-specific ablation studies, while combining the ICEdle-7B and ICEdtt-7B models enables a deeper exploration of how task-specific Chinese translated datasets can enhance the model's bilingual capabilities.

-\section{ICE-FLARE: Bilingual Financial Evaluation Benchmark}
+\subsection{ICE-FLARE: Bilingual Financial Evaluation Benchmark}